Termination of employment

 - if employment is to be terminated for reasons, such as repeated misconduct or poor performance, advising the employee of the issues and giving the employee an opportunity to improve prior to termination (eg. by way of warnings, counselling).

-Employees are generally entitled to be told if their work performance is not satisfactory, given a chance to implement change and be warned if their performance is still unsatisfactory.
+Employees are entitled to be told if their work is not satisfactory, given a chance to change and warned if their performance is still unsatisfactory.
+It is essential to keep detailed and up-to-date records of these processes as they may be required later to support decisions .